 Bioindicators are species or biological responses used to assess the health of an ecosystem.
 Advances in biotechnology have refined the use of bioindicators by enabling the detection of stress-related molecular changes in organisms long before phenotypic symptoms become visible.
 These molecular biomarkers can include heat-shock proteins, metallothioneins, or hormone levels that respond to temperature shifts, contaminants, or endocrine disruptors.
-In aquatic ecosystems, bivalves such as mussels and oysters are commonly used bioindicators due to their ability to accumulate pollutants (Yusof et.al., 2004).
+In aquatic ecosystems, bivalves such as mussels and oysters are commonly used bioindicators due to their ability to accumulate pollutants (Yusof etal., 2004).
 Molecular assays now allow for the detection of gene expression changes in these organisms exposed to toxins, offering a real-time view of ecosystem health.
 Similarly, insect larvae in freshwater streams serve as indicators of oxygen levels and nutrient pollution, with DNA-based tools increasing the taxonomic resolution of assessments.
 Biosensors enhance ecosystem monitoring by providing rapid, field-based detection of pollutants or pathogens.
 For example, genetically engineered microbial biosensors have been developed to fluoresce in the presence of specific heavy metals or organic pollutants, allowing real-time detection in soils and waterways.
 These systems are increasingly being deployed as early-warning tools in conservation planning, especially in ecologically sensitive or protected areas.
 The combination of molecular bioindicators and biosensor technology offers precise, sensitive, and scalable solutions for long-term environmental monitoring.
 These innovations support the timely identification of ecological stressors and guide mitigation strategies based on scientifically robust data.

 X. Challenges and Limitations